RobinGhosh64/serverless/README.md

 <img src="media/devday-select-cosmos-db-create.png">

-Then select on Create Azure Cosmos DB
+Then select on Create Azure Cosmos DB.
+Cosmos provides different flaovors.
+Please choose the one with SQL

 Fill all the parameters as shown